 Last time I went, I had my DSLR camera with me, and they told me that no cameras with detachable lenses were allowed.
-Policies may differ depending on who is playing, but if you want to avoid the risk of having to walk back to your car (or worse, go home), leave your big camera at home.
+Policies may differ depending on who is playing, but if you want to avoid the risk of having to walk back to your car (or worse, going home), don’t bring your big camera.

 Since they might search bags, leave any illegal substances at home!
 Alcohol is okay.

 The parking and traffic situation near the Hollywood Bowl is pretty horrendous before and after popular weekend shows.
 Even if you usually drive, you might want to consider some alternatives, such as:

 The Park ‘n Ride Bus departs from various locations in the L.A. area.
 I’ve done it before and it does cut down on the stress of driving in rush-hour traffic and parking.
 But, riding a bus might not be your idea of a romantic date.
 You’ll have to make the call.
 Going to the Bowl by bus is perfectly fine and dandy in my opinion, but leaving involves standing in a crowded line and can be somewhat of a downer when you just want to get out of there ASAP.
 On the other hand, the buses do start leaving very quickly after the show, so you won’t be waiting long.